solidusio/solidus_starter_frontend/README.md

 The last command will copy all the necessary files.

+**IMPORTANT**: if you plan to use `solidus_auth_devise` you also need to patch `SolidusSupport.frontend_available?` so it returns `true`, otherwise authentication routes and controllers from that extension will not be loaded.

 ### (2) Add our component as gem in your project
 With this method, you simply add our gem to your application and it behaves like a Rails engine.
 In this case, our files remain in the gem and you will need to